 Warning - tear-jerker.
-That's a warning for anyone other than Nicole reading this, unlikely, as she clearly already has
+That's a warning for anyone other than Nicole reading this, unlikely, as she clearly already has.

 This story interested me from the point of view of the young man, actually.
 Kind of a ridiculous thing to say, since I guess the whole book is about how your point of view frames everything - truth, love, art - without you being able to really do a single thing about it, even in the unlikely event you're aware of its influence.
 Anyway, yes - Mark.
 Fascinating.
 What to take from this?
 That having 3 parents will really mess with your juju?
 That everyone who wore fluro was a monster?
 I don't know, but there was a lot, I felt at the end, that was unresolved with that character.